Pleasure, shame, and self-censoring

 A gentle invitation

-If something in this reflection resonates, you don’t need to know what it means yet.
-You might begin with the Five Invitations Back Into Aliveness—a simple, experiential way of listening.
+If something in this reflection resonates, you might begin with the Five Invitations Back Into Aliveness, an experiential way of listening.
 Or you might explore other writing and notice what stirs.

 And if it ever feels right to explore this work more directly, a conversation can be a natural next step.
 Sometimes recognition itself is the beginning of movement.